sethfernando/Source-code/README.md

 # Source-code
-This is the source cod for my website sites.google.com/view/sethtypes
+This is the source code for my website sites.google.com/view/sethtypes